thunderbird/webext-docs/mailTabs.rst

 .. api-section-annotation-hack:: -- [Added in TB 128]

 Lists the selected folders in the folder pane.
+Does not include folders which are context-clicked, but not selected.
+The context-clicked folders are always returned by the :ref:`menus.onClicked` event of the menus API.

 .. api-header::
    :label: Parameters